 - Alveolar sacs: Alveolar sacs are tiny air sacs at the end of the alveolar duct within the lungs.
 Alveoli are the part of the lungs where the gas exchange occurs.

 - Pleura: Pleura is a two-layered thin membrane that lines the surface of each lung and the inside of your chest wall.
 The primary role of the pleura is to provide cushion to the lungs.
 It also helps in optimal contraction and expansion of the lungs during breathing.

 - Thoracic diaphragm: It is the primary muscle used in respiration that helps in inhalation and exhalation.
 The diaphragm separates the thoracic cavity from the abdominal cavity.

-- Rib cage: A set of 24 bones that help in the expansion and contraction of the thoracic cavity to facilitate inhalation and exhalation.
+- Rib cage: A set of 24 bones, 12 on each side, that help in the expansion and contraction of the thoracic cavity to facilitate inhalation and exhalation.
 Another function of the rib cage is to protect the lungs and the heart.

 - Intercostal muscles: A group of muscles that run between the ribs and help move the chest wall.
 Intercostal muscles are involved in the mechanical aspect of breathing, working on expanding and shrinking the size of the chest cavity.

 - Cilia: These are tiny hair-like structures that line the respiratory tract.
 The cilia trap pathogens and other dust particles and push them gradually upwards towards the pharynx.

 - Epiglottis: A flap at the entrance of the trachea, which closes when you swallow, keeping food and liquids from entering your airway.